 MHP closely monitors and controls its gas, fuel and energy costs.
-Energy price risks are mitigated by a priority focus on developing renewable sources of energy and a consistent increase in the use of co-generation and alternative energy technology.
-The processing of sunflower results in the production of large volumes of husks that are burned to generate steam heat for our fodder complexes.
+Energy price risks are mitigated by a priority focus on developing renewable sources of energy and a consistent increase in the use of cogeneration and alternative energy technology.
+The processing of sunflower leaves a huge amount of husks that are burned to generate steam heat for our fodder complexes.